 Contact: evoldynamics [at] gmail.com

-Coming from an undergraduate (combined Bachelor and Master’s) background in mathematics and physics, I discovered my passion for evolution through biophysics and biomathematics classes, which led me to do a PhD in the framework of the “Vienna Graduate School of Population Genetics” under the supervision of Joachim Hermisson, working on speciation models.
+Coming from an undergraduate (combined Bachelor and Master’s) background in mathematics and physics, I discovered my passion for evolution through biophysics and biomathematics classes.
+This led me to pursue a PhD in the framework of the “Vienna Graduate School of Population Genetics” under the supervision of Joachim Hermisson, during which I developed speciation models.
 As part of my PhD studies, I spent a semester abroad in Mark Kirkpatrick’s lab at UT Austin.
-To continue my transition into biology after my PhD, I decided that it was time to get my hands on empirical data, which is why I chose to join Jeff Jensen’s lab at the EPFL as a postdoc.
+To continue my transition into biology after my PhD, I decided that it was time to get my hands on empirical data, which is why I joined Jeff Jensen’s lab at the EPFL as a postdoc.
 In particular, this gave me the chance to apply my modeling expertise to experimental-evolution data collected in Dan Bolon’s lab at UMass.
-In 2014, I spent one semester at UC Berkeley as a Simons fellow in the program “Evolutionary Biology and the Theory of Computing”.
-Since January 2016, I am heading the Evolutionary Dynamics lab at the Gulbenkian Institute.
+In 2014, I spent one semester at UC Berkeley as a Simons Fellow in the program “Evolutionary Biology and the Theory of Computing”.
+Since January 2016, I have been heading the Evolutionary Dynamics lab at the Gulbenkian Institute.